A Very American Coup By Michael – Louis Ingram, Editor-in-Chief...

 There have been three other African American coaches that have taken their teams to the championship series but did not win.
 Two of them accomplished this fete multiple times.

-By the way the Cleveland Cavalier owner Dan Gilbert stated that his team would win the NBA title faster than the LeBron James’ Miami Heat.
+By the way the Cleveland Cavalier owner Dan Gilbert stated that his team would win the NBA title faster than LeBron James.
 Guess we can forget about that statement.
-The Heat have won two championships with a chance to win a third.
-While the Cavaliers have been in last place the past three years in the weak Central Division.
+The Heat won the last two championships and are driving to win a third.
+While the Cavaliers have been in last place the past three of the last four years in the weak Central Division.

-There are almost four times the numbers of Black assistant coaches in the league.
+Last the number of Black assistant coaches has doubled in 2014.
 Should these men get a chance to be a head coach?

 All-Time African-American Head Coaches Coach Team Years